Naushad Merali: Early life and education

 Merali was born in January 1951 in Mombasa.
 Merali's grandfather emigrated from India in 1883 settling along Kenya's coast.
 His family later moved to Moshi Tanzania where Merali attended primary school with his three brothers and three sisters.
 Upon introduction of Socialist principles in Tanzania that were then unfavourable, Merali later moved to Nairobi in 1969 and completed high school at Highway Secondary School.
 Merali then attended a college of accounts and finance at a college on Oxford street in London.

-Merali started his business career in his 20's as a finance clerk of Ryce Motors in Nairobi in the 1970s, later buying the company from its retiree owner at 24 using a bank loan of $2,350 from Bank of America in 1975, today known as Commercial Bank of Africa Group.
+He began his career in the 1970s as a finance clerk at Ryce Motors in Nairobi.
+At age 24 in 1975, he purchased the company from its retiring owner with a $2,350 loan from the Bank of America (now the Commercial Bank of Africa Group).

-He transformed his life after becoming managing director of the company, by expanding the company's premises, repaying his loan and transforming it into a profitable enterprise.
+As managing director, he expanded the premises, repaid the loan, and turned Ryce Motors into a profitable enterprise.
 Within 6 years of becoming managing director of Ryce, Merali invested in construction company H Young as his first buyout and by 1985 bought commercial bank, Commercial Bank of Africa Group by forming a consortium that included the Kenyatta family.